hyperstown/pure-snow.js/README.md

 ### Controlling snowfall density:

 Default amount of snowflakes is set to 200.
 This might be challenging for an older GPU. \
-You can change that by adding attribute `count` to snow div eg:
+You can change that by adding data attribute `count` to snow div eg:
 ```html
 <div id="snow" data-count="200"></div>
 ```